geraldolsribeiro/microCI/docs/index.md

 ## Installation

-The installation is equally simple, just copy the executable to a folder that is in the `PATH`.
-To completely remove `microCI` from the system, just delete the file copied to the PATH.
+The installation is equally simple, just copy the executable to a folder in the `PATH`.
+To remove the `microCI` from the system delete the file copied to the PATH.

 ```bash
 sudo curl -fsSL https://github.com/geraldolsribeiro/microci/releases/latest/download/microCI \